USF-HII/usf-hii.github.io/pages/hii-rc/interact.md

 Although it is possible to perform work on the head node, this may adversely affect the experience of others who are utilizing the system for its primary purpose.

-HII maintains a special partition, `hii-interactive` which provides interactive sessions on a high-performance compute node.
+As a result, HII maintains a special partition, `hii-interactive` which provides interactive sessions on a high-performance compute node.

 ---